 - Provide clear signals: Because trucks have large blind spots and increased stopping distances, announce your intentions by using turn signals, and don’t make any unexpected moves.

 - Pay Attention: Long interstate drives can induce drowsiness and make it tempting to use a smartphone or other device.
 Fatigued and distracted driving are dangerous under all circumstances, but when you’re sharing the road with much-larger 18-wheelers, the stakes are even higher.

 Contact a Zanesville Truck Accident Attorney For Legal Help

 After a truck accident, it is critical to immediately begin an investigation and preserve evidence.
 Even if you don’t end up filing a lawsuit, an attorney can provide valuable advice about navigating the claims process.

-Graham & Graham has served Southeastern Ohio injury victims for nearly 100 years.
+Graham Law has served Southeastern Ohio injury victims for nearly 100 years.
 To schedule a no-cost, no-obligation case review, call 1-800-621-8585 or contact us.